frconor-ebook/meditations/_posts/2025-07-09-the-transfiguration.md

 There can be a tendency to make our dedication and our Christian life compatible with an easy-going and perhaps lukewarm existence, like that of so many minds that are exclusively set on material well-being.

 We can also get infected by that as well.
-Paul VI says, "Haven\'t we frequently felt the temptation to let Christianity be comfortable, devoid of sacrifice, of having it conform to the easy-going and worldly ways of others?
+Paul VI says, "Haven't we frequently felt the temptation to let Christianity be comfortable, devoid of sacrifice, of having it conform to the easy-going and worldly ways of others?

 "But that is not how Our Lord meant it to be.
 Christian life cannot dispense with the cross since it has no meaning without the hard, pressing weight of duty."